o-ali/Lane-Finding-Project/README.md

 The pipeline can also be run on videos which can be viewed in the 'VideosOutput' directory.

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with your current pipeline

 A Potential issue with this pipeline is when a line with the color white or yellow is on the road and is almost vertical, the average slope